Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 At the moment we are working on Mapsui v2.
 The core libraries are .NET Standard instead of PCLs.
 Here are some of the changes that may go into v2.

 ### Todo
-- PanLock and ZoomLock working on all platforms.
-- Rework ViewportLimiter
-- Add Xamarin.Forms MapControl
+- Testing.
+- Some possible rework following from user feedback.

 ### Done
 - Do not derive ILayer from IAsyncDataFetcher.